 - Fill in the Name Field (Give a meaningful name that identify your integration.)
 We give our Integration a name and a short description of the use case for this integration.

 - All other fields can remain as default…

 - Click on Save button and we have created an Integration to upload our csv file.

 Step 2.
 The next step is to create the Interface for the Account Object.

-To upload account, contact and asset data in a CSV file according to Salesforce we have to create three level hierarchical interfaces.
+To upload account, contact and asset data in a CSV file according to Salesforce we have to create three-level hierarchical interfaces.
 We can create it using vlookup but this case is not fast and good enough because when an object has master/detail relationship or has parent/child relationship which can be identified by an external Id then it is not good to use vlookup but better to use the built-in foreign key and chain interface concept.
 Each vlookup consume 1 soql query and in one transaction you have only 100 free.
 Therefore it is not good technique.
-And foreign key technique consume no query limit.
+And foreign key technique consumes no query limit.

 – chained interface